Splatoon 2: Octo Expansion: Development

 Development of Octo Expansion began during Splatoon 2's series of free updates.
 Octolings had been considered to be made playable in Splatoon 2, but this was initially rejected for as they felt it would be jarring for Octolings to show up in a non-antagonistic role without explanation.
 Producer Hisashi Nogami wanted to create the expansion in part to allow players to explore deeper into the series' world.
 The setting of a subway station was chosen as a desire to have a darker setting to contrast the series' otherwise "bright and colorful" world.
 It was designed to have an older, dated aesthetic, featuring characters who speak in outdated slang.
 He wanted to represent the setting by having different creatures than the world of Splatoon and Splatoon 2 based on creatures who live on the ocean floor.
 He also wanted to represent the different setting by putting players in control of an Octoling for the first time in the series to show the difference between the Octoling's and Inkling's culture.
 It was also designed to give players more details on Pearl and Marina.

 The levels were designed to have as much variety as possible and featured cut content from the base Splatoon 2 release.
-150 levels were designed for the game, which was later pared down to 80.
+150 levels were designed for the game, which was later cut down to 80.
 The final level was depicted in a 30-page manga that art director Seita Inoue created to serve as a reference for direction.
 The idea behind the final boss was an idea that director Yusuke Amano had wanted to do since the first Splatoon game.
 The developers added the CQ Point system as a way to create tension and give players more choice in how they play the game.
 It also served as a check-and-balance system for the "trial-and-error gameplay."

 Octo Expansion was announced in a Nintendo Direct broadcast on March 8, 2018.
 Released on June 13, 2018, the expansion provides a new single-player mode with eighty missions starring an Octoling (formerly of the evil Octarians) known as Agent 8, who attempts to escape from a cavernous subway system without their memories.
 For the first time, Octolings are playable in online matches if the expansion's levels are beaten.
 The expansion was made available to pre-order shortly after its announcement, with exclusive in-game clothing items available for doing so.
 A new amiibo set featuring the Octoling Girl, Boy, and Octopus was released on December 7, 2018.
 A physical version of Splatoon 2 with the DLC included was exclusively sold in Japan on October 8, 2021.
-On April 22, 2022 "Octo Expansion" was added as a benefit for the Nintendo Switch Online + Expansion Pack.
+On April 22, 2022 Octo Expansion was added as a benefit for the Nintendo Switch Online + Expansion Pack.